-My headlamp was a spotlight in the nighttime Peruvian jungle, a beam from the middle of my forehead that lit up a tunnel of light that I stepped through.
-It lit up the moist leaf-thick trail, it lit up lianas, it lit up buttresses of huge ceba trees (but not their tops towering way over my head), it lit up broad leaves still wet from the afternoon rain.
+My headlamp was a spotlight in the nighttime Peruvian jungle, a beam from the middle of my forehead that lit up a tunnel of light.
+It lit up the trail, moist and thick with leaves.
+It lit up lianas.
+It lit up buttresses of huge ceba trees (but not their tops towering way over my head).
+It lit up broad leaves still wet from the afternoon rain.
 In the night, everything was colorless.
 Black and light.

 But the other thing my headlamp lit was eyeshine.
 Eyes reflected back to me, glowing like bright headlights.
 They shone in very different ways, depending on the animal they belonged to.

 A string of eyes like a teeny necklace in the middle of the trail belonged to a spider.
-There were millions of spiders here and dozens of webs across the trail, right at face level, that—ugh—I tried to avoid walking through.
+There were millions of spiders here and dozens of webs across the trail, at face level.
+If I was lucky, I saw them and ducked under.
+If not...blech.

 Unblinking eyeshine resting on the lake surface, bright red.
 That was caiman.
 The calm water reflected those eyes to make four red eyes.
-If the water rippled, like when the caiman moved, the reflection could mirror dozens of red undulating eyes.
+If the water rippled, like when the caiman moved, the reflection danced with dozens of red undulating eyes.

-Unblinking eyes close to the ground, almost lost in the huge-leafed ground plants: possibly a horned frog, with a mouth so big it can swallow small mammals.
+Unblinking eyes close to the ground, almost lost in the huge-leafed ground plants, might be a horned frog, with a mouth so big it can swallow small mammals.

 Blinking eyes always belonged to a mammal.
 A foot off the ground, it could be capybara.
 But lower could be an agouti or rat, higher probably a deer.